jubishop/NitPicker/README.md

 # NitPicker

 NitPicker is a command-line tool that provides AI-powered code reviews for your Git changes.
-It analyzes your staged changes and offers constructive feedback to help improve code quality, security, performance, and maintainability.
+It analyzes your staged changes by default, but can also review any diff piped to it.
+It offers constructive feedback to help improve code quality, security, performance, and maintainability.

 ## Features

-- AI-powered code review of staged Git changes
+- AI-powered code review of staged Git changes or any piped diff
 - Comprehensive analysis covering code quality, security, performance, and best practices
 - Customizable AI prompts for tailored review feedback
 - Support for repository-specific prompts